vimeo/aframe-vimeo-component/README.md

 > Streaming Vimeo videos requires video file access via the Vimeo API.
 Accessing video files is limited to [Vimeo Pro and Business](https://vimeo.com/upgrade) customers.

 ## Questions
-For questions and support, ask on [StackOverflow](https://stackoverflow.com/questions/ask/?tags=vimeo)
+For questions and support, [open a Github issue](https://github.com/vimeo/aframe-vimeo-component/issues/new).

 ## Stay in Touch
 [Join our newsletter](https://vimeo.us6.list-manage.com/subscribe?u=a3cca16f9d09cecb87db4be05&id=28000dad3e) for more updates, or visit the [Creator Labs website](https://labs.vimeo.com) to learn more.